SA-welding-tips

 These SA-welding-tips are intended to help those readers not specifically informed about all the technicalities, in the proper selection and conduction of this process.

-First among the SA-welding-tips is a reminder of the main characteristics.
 The arc, providing the heat input needed for welding, is struck between a continuously supplied (through a feeder) bare metal wire or strip consumable electrode, and the work.

 The heat of the arc melts the electrode, some of the flux and a part of the base metal, providing a weld puddle to fill the joint.

-Other SA-welding-tips include the notion that it is mostly used for relatively thick, long, flat joints, in mechanical and semiautomatic operation, or for surfacing of large areas for proper corrosion or wear protection.
+Other SA-welding-tips include the notion that it is mostly used for relatively thick, long joints in flat position.

-The materials welded include carbon and low alloy steels, stainless steels and nickel alloys.
-It is not used for aluminum alloys, copper alloys and titanium.
+Note the SA-welding-tips reminder that materials welded include carbon and low alloy steels, stainless steels and nickel alloys.

-Advantages
+SA-welding-tips Advantages

 • Simplified joint preparation